Chef Michael’s Home Delivery

 Wild American Red Snapper

-This is one of the most prized fish fillets on the planet- right up there with New Zealand Pink Snapper, Chilean Sea Bass, Bronzini, American Red Snapper, and Halibut.
+This is one of the most prized fish fillets on the planet- right up there with New Zealand Pink Snapper, Chilean Sea Bass, and Halibut.
 You can bake, broil, steam, or poach, but my preference is to pan-sear.
 The skin is delicious, especially when made crispy in a hot pan.

 First, thaw the fish.
 You can let it thaw slowly in the fridge overnight, or float the frozen package in room-temperature water for 30-45 minutes, depending on the thickness of the fillet.